There are four different types of app-related charges and credits that you can receive:

 Each app has its own 30-day billing cycle, which is separate from Shopify's 30-day subscription billing period:

-It's important to keep these different billing cycles in mind when considering app invoices, uninstalling apps, and app usage charges.
+It's important to keep these different billing cycles in mind when considering app bills, uninstalling apps, and app usage charges.

 Uninstalling apps with recurring charges